altocodenl/cell/readme.md

 1. Making programming as simple as possible.
 2. Without losing expressive power.

-cell is an implementation of the paradigm presented in [The Organization of Information Systems](https://github.com/altocodenl/todis). cell is four things:
+cell is an implementation of the paradigm presented in [The Organization of Information Systems](https://github.com/altocodenl/todis).

+cell is four things:

 1. A programming language: allows to express sequences of data transformations.
-2. A database: allows to validate and query information.
+2. A database: allows to structure and query information.
 3. A service: can expose an API to the network and can interact with other APIs.
 4. An interface: allows to create graphical interfaces to interact with data.

-This is the quadrivium: language, database, service and interface.
+This is cell's [quadrivium](https://en.wikipedia.org/wiki/Quadrivium#:~:text=The%20quadrivium%20was%20the%20upper,number%20in%20space%20and%20time).): language, database, service and interface.
+Curiously, it maps to the four things one normally does with programs:

+- A script to get something done.
+- Shape and retrieve well-structured information.
+- Interact with other systems through APIs.
+- Create graphical user interfaces.

-cell is all of those things not because it tries to be everything; rather, it does all of this because it explores the angle that the best way to build information systems is to have an integrated system where language, database, service and interface spring from a common ground.
+cell is all of those things not because it tries to be everything; rather, it does all of this because it explores the angle that the best way to build information systems is to have an integrated system where language, database, service and interface spring from a common ground. cell is thought from the ground up as a simple, consistent whole.

 What can cell be used for?